nairshruti22/CloudTracer/README.md

    ```
 3. **Set up AWS environment variables and integration:**

-The backend connects to your AWS account to retrieve data.
-Ensure your AWS credentials are properly configured:
+The backend connects to your AWS account to retrieve data only if valid AWS credentials are provided.

+Note:
+If you skip this step or leave .env unchanged, the backend will serve mock data by default, so you can try the app without needing AWS setup right away.

 - Copy `.env.example` to `.env` in the `backend` folder:
   ```bash